Kat632/watchyouwant/README.md

 2. Create env.py file.
 It needs to contain those 5 variables.

 * Database URL can be obtained from [heroku](https://dashboard.heroku.com/), add PostgreSQL as an add on when creating an app.
-* Secret_key - is the djnago secret key can be generated [here](https://miniwebtool.com/django-secret-key-generator/).
+* Secret_key - is the django secret key can be generated [here](https://miniwebtool.com/django-secret-key-generator/).
 * Cloudinary URL can be obtained from [cloudinary](https://cloudinary.com/) follow the steps on the website to register.
 * Google API key can be obtained [here](https://cloud.google.com/gcp?authuser=1) you will have to register with google and create new app to get the API key.
 Follow the instructions on the website.